cooperbarth/PyQuake/README.md

 # PyQuake
 ## A Python Package for Seismic Sonification

-PyQuake is a lightweight Python package for seismic sonification that uses the IRIS Timeseries Web Service to retrieve seismic data and convert it into audio.
+PyQuake is a lightweight Python package for seismic sonification that uses the [IRIS Timeseries API](http://service.iris.edu/irisws/timeseries/1/) to retrieve seismic data and convert it into audio.
 This package exists mainly as a modular extension of the [Earthtunes](https://github.com/cooperbarth/Earthtunes) project.

 Download: `python3 -m pip install pyquake`